lex00-zz/flask-uwsgi-nginx/README.md

 `/opt/{{ app_name }}/app_name.ini`

-This will be used by systemd to run your Flask app as a service.
+This will be used by uwsgi to run your Flask app as a service.

 -   socket file